rafaelmmedeiros/BuilderDefenderGame/README.md

 - Some contents are easy to grow horizotaly and verticaly, others are stucked.
 - Some aspects are easy to balance, others don´t.
 - Code standards need to be done better.
-- Some Sprites Layers to better organize.
+- Some Sprites Layers need to be better organized.

 # Conclusion